Flaganti/Twitch/README.md

 # FlagBot
 ## What is this bot?
-FlagBot is a python Twich bot used for Twitch chat moderation
+FlagBot is a python Twitch bot used for Twitch chat moderation

 FlagBot is constantly being updated with new features
 ## How to install?